MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 ## Use `LightGBMClassifier` to train a classification model

-In this section, we use LightGBM to build a classification model for predicting bankruptcy.
+In this section, you'll use LightGBM to build a classification model for predicting bankruptcy.

 1. Read the dataset.